dartlangfr/game-store-codelab/README.md

 TODO: samples

-2. Create a new custom element x-games
+2. Create a new custom element `x-games`
+  - Create `games.html` and `games.dart` files
+  - Copy the `GAMES_TEMPLATE`  html blocks from the templates into the body of your custom element
+  - Import `x-game` component in your `games.html` file.

-TODO
+  - TODO interate

-3. In `game_store_codelab.html`, import this component instead of `x-game`
+  - Import and use it in your `index.html` instead of `x-game`

-4. Make observable the game list
+Make observable the game list

-TODO : where is declare the list ?

-5. Import the `x-game` from `x-games`

-6. In `game.dart`, `@published the game attribute
+In `game.dart`, `@published` the game attribute

 > **Hints:**
 >